Top 10 Healthy Snacks for Kids

-During this crucial time of development, kids require even more of the important nutrients our bodies need on a daily basis.
+Kids require even more of the important nutrients our bodies need on a daily basis.
 Lean sources of protein like eggs, complex carbohydrates like oats, and sources of healthy fats like avocados are the key cornerstones to focus on when choosing a healthy, balanced snack for your child.
-Omega-3 DHA is a type of healthy fat that is crucial for brain development—making it of special importance to young children who are still rapidly strengthening their brains and absorbing new information every day.
+Omega-3 DHA is a type of healthy fat that is crucial for brain development-making it of special importance to young children who are still rapidly strengthening their brains and absorbing new information every day.
 Omega-3s are found in fatty fish like salmon and in some fortified foods such as yogurt, eggs and waffles.

 Other nutrients to include in healthy snacks for kids are calcium for building bones, fiber to keep them full, iron and vitamins A, C and D to nourish their growing bodies.
 Beyond just food, drinking enough water is also key to making sure they are energized throughout the day.
+Try our recipes for Healthy Snack Ideas Kids Will Actually Eat.

 Need help fueling the little ones in your life?
 Fill your kitchen with these 10 healthy snacks for kids.